srl-labs/learn-srlinux/docs/tutorials/infrastructure/kne/srl-with-oc-services/index.md

 <small>[:octicons-book-16: P4RT docs][p4rt-doc]</small>

-P4 Runtime server is configured on a system level and in the `mgmt` network instance of SR Linux running on port `9559`.
+The P4 Runtime server is configured on a system level and in the `mgmt` network instance of SR Linux running on port `9559`.
 The same port is used externally in this lab.

 Lab users still need to [configure interface or device identifiers](https://documentation.nokia.com/srlinux/22-6/SR_Linux_Book_Files/P4RT_Guide/sr_linux_p4rt_configuration.html#identifying_an_interface_to_the_p4rt_controller) as per the documentation.